odysie/thermoelectricsdb/README.md

 cde data download
 ```

-To install the version of ChemDataExtractor adapted for use on the thermoelectric-materials domain:
+To install the version of ChemDataExtractor adapted for use on the thermoelectric-materials domain, navigate to ./chemdataextractor_thermoelectrics/chemdataextractor/dist/,  untar the .tar file, and from the resulting folder
 ```
-pip setup.py install
+pip install -r requirements.txt pip setup.py install
 ```